Can "Collaborative Combat" Break the Deadlock? – A Comprehensive End-to-End Assessment of the U.S. Air Force Program

 Document Introduction

 This report, published by the Center for Strategic and Budgetary Assessments, provides a comprehensive and systematic end-to-end assessment of the U.S. Air Force's emerging Collaborative Combat Aircraft (CCA) program.
-The CCA is viewed as a critical component of the next-generation air superiority architecture, designed to serve as "loyal wingmen" to manned fighter aircraft.
-Through autonomous collaboration, they are intended to perform missions such as forward sensing, air-to-air attack, and electronic warfare, aiming to counter the numerical disadvantage posed by China's Anti-Access/Area Denial (A2/AD) network in the Indo-Pacific region with an "affordable mass."
+The CCA is viewed as a critical component of the next-generation air dominance architecture, designed to serve as a loyal wingman to manned fighter aircraft.
+It aims to execute missions such as forward sensing, air-to-air attack, and electronic warfare through autonomous collaboration, addressing numerical disadvantages at an affordable scale against China's Anti-Access/Area Denial (A2/AD) network in the Indo-Pacific region.
 The core of the report lies in evaluating the complete process of this program from concept to operational deployment.

-The assessment is based on six primary sources of evidence: publicly available information, briefings from Air Force officials, confidential interviews and exchanges with over 30 industry experts, a confidential survey of 38 experts from the Department of Defense, industry, and think tanks regarding "affordable mass" systems, a historical case study of the Vietnam War-era AQM-34 "Lightning Bug" drone, and a supporting analytical report titled "Strategy Without Air Superiority," which examines CCA employment, deployment, and sortie generation in a Taiwan Strait scenario.
-The report uses a "traffic light chart" format to visually display the progress ratings of the CCA program across the current seven steps.
+The assessment is based on six primary sources of evidence: publicly available information, briefings from Air Force officials, confidential interviews and exchanges with over 30 industry experts, a confidential survey of 38 experts from the Department of Defense, industry, and think tanks regarding affordable mass systems, a historical case study of the Vietnam War-era AQM-34 Firebee drone, and a supporting analytical report titled "Strategy Without Air Superiority," which examines CCA employment, deployment, and sortie generation in a Taiwan Strait scenario.
+The report uses a traffic light chart format to visually present progress ratings for the CCA program across the current seven steps.

-The report's key findings indicate that the CCA program has made significant progress in the "Define the Problem" and "Generate Resources" steps, with key stakeholders broadly agreeing on the problem of the Air Force's numerical disadvantage in manned aircraft and the program receiving strong initial budget support from Congress.
-However, progress has been relatively limited in steps such as "Develop Capability," "Deploy Capability," and "Employ Capability."
-The report specifically points out that the Air Force's public discourse tends to emphasize the CCA's versatility across multiple mission types.
-This obscures the necessary design and employment trade-offs required to optimize for specific tasks (such as persistent forward sensing or rapid return-to-strike missions in the Taiwan Strait), thereby hindering deeper planning for subsequent steps.
-Furthermore, significant challenges remain in areas such as organizational preparation (e.g., building trust in mission autonomy), deployment (e.g., basing choices and sustainment), and iterative adaptation based on operational experience.
+The report's key findings indicate that the CCA program has made significant progress in defining the problem and generating resources.
+Key stakeholders generally agree on the problem of the Air Force's numerical disadvantage in manned aircraft, and the program has received strong initial budgetary support from Congress.
+However, progress has been relatively limited in steps such as developing capability, deploying capability, and employing capability.
+The report specifically notes that the Air Force's public discourse tends to emphasize the CCA's versatility across multiple missions.
+This emphasis blurs the necessary design and employment trade-offs required to optimize for specific tasks, such as persistent forward sensing in the Taiwan Strait or rapid return-to-target strikes, thereby hindering deeper planning for subsequent steps.
+Furthermore, significant challenges remain in areas such as organizational preparation (e.g., building trust in mission autonomy), deployment (e.g., basing selection and sustainment), and iterative adaptation based on operational experience.

-Despite these challenges, the report's author remains optimistic, believing the CCA program can succeed by consistently achieving discrete progress.
-The report emphasizes that technological sophistication alone is insufficient to guarantee success; the program's ultimate outcome will equally depend on non-technical factors such as organizational integration, sustainment, basing choices, and coordination with allies.
+Despite these challenges, the report's author remains optimistic, believing the CCA program can succeed by achieving discrete progress continuously.
+The report emphasizes that technological advancement alone is insufficient to ensure success; the program's ultimate outcome will equally depend on non-technical factors such as organizational integration, sustainment, basing choices, and coordination with allies.
 The CCA program carries symbolic significance for breaking the mold of the Department of Defense's traditional acquisition patterns, thus enjoying strong implicit political support.
-The concluding section of the report raises ten unanswered key questions concerning the CCA's relationship with manned aircraft, force structure, logistics, and historical lessons, providing direction for future research and decision-making.
+The report concludes by posing ten unanswered key questions concerning the CCA's relationship with manned aircraft, force structure, logistics, and historical lessons, providing direction for subsequent research and decision-making.